Alternative Assessments to High Stakes Exams

 High Stake Exams

-TTaDA recognizes that it is sometimes necessary to give High Stakes Exams as it helps prepare students for board or certification testing they will need to complete for their discipline.
-Instructors determining that an exam with some level of security is a necessary component of the assessment process in their course should consider the following options:
+TTaDA recognizes that it is sometimes necessary to give high stakes exams as it helps prepare students for board or certification testing they will need to complete for their discipline.
+Instructors determining that an exam with some level of security is a necessary component of the assessment process in their course should consider the various exam security options available.

 For more information or questions, please contact us at 701.777.3325 or 701.777.2129 or send an email to TTaDA@UND.edu or blackboard@UND.edu.